p0z0/p0z0.github.com/README.markdown

     /* @JsonRpcMethod*/

 The first space after `/*` is very important, because the reflection can not parse the comment winthout it.
-But, this is correct yet, because Service using `strstr` detecting the `@JsonRpcMethod` annotation.
+But, the below sample correct yet, because `Service` using [`strstr`](http://jp.php.net/manual/en/function.strstr.php) detecting the `@JsonRpcMethod` annotation.

     /**
     * @JsonRpcMethod which is ...